Lee33333/hackbright.project/README.md

 <h4>The Story</h4>
 --------

 I began this project by contacting the Gay and Lesbian Medical Association (GLMA), a non-profit organization of LGBT medical providers.
-GLMA was excited about LGBT MD and agreed to let me use their data.
+GLMA was excited about my idea and agreed to let me use their data.
 However, they were unable to provide me with formatted csv files.
 I used BeautifulSoup and regular expressions to create a scraper to scrape the data I needed from their site.

 On the backend, I am using the Flask web framework.
 It calls my SQLite database using SQLAlchemy.
 I used the Python GeoPy library to geocode every provider's address and created GeoJSON objects for each person using the Python GeoJSON library.